-Schools in the surrounding area do not have capacity for the children that will arise from the development.
+In the long-term, sSchools in the surrounding area do not have capacity for the children that are forecast to will arise from the development.
 Therefore, new schools will be required.

-A High School site of 5.2 ha and three primary school sites, each greater than 2 ha, are shown.
-It is expected that two sites will be non-denominational primary schools to accommodate three streams of classes (21 classes) and a further primary school site will accommodate a two-stream (14 classes)

-denominational primary school alongside a two-stream non-denominational primary school.
+A Highsecondary sSchool site of 5.2 ha and three primary school sites, each greater than 2 ha, are shown.
+It is proposed expected that two sites will be nondenominational primary schools only wth up to three streams (21 classes).
+The third site is proposed to be a joint campus hosting denominational and non-denominational schools of up to 2 streams (14 classes) each. to accommodate three streams of classes (21 classes) and a further primary school site will accommodate a two-stream (14 classes) denominational primary school alongside a two-stream non-denominational primary school.
 Each primary school will also incorporate early learning and childcare places.

 Education infrastructure needs to be in place for the children arising from initial phases of development.
 It is expected that developers will work with the Council on a delivery plan for this prior to planning permission in principle being granted.
-Education infrastructure needs to be deliverable and fully funded by developers and until these guarantees are in place, housing numbers will be restricted.
+Education infrastructure needs to be deliverable and either delivered by developers or fully funded by developers. developers them. and uUntil these guarantees are in place, housing numbers will be restricted.
 If new schools are to be provided on a site by site basis (see section 9.4 for the circumstances that would trigger this) additional schools and school sites will be needed.
+The preferred option is the delivery of the minimum amount of education infrastructure to mitigate the impact of development on a coordinated basis.

-The location of schools follows the principles of delivering 20-Minute Neighbourhoods by ensuring all schools are located immediately adjacent to generous greenspace, play facilities and Multi-Use Games Areas (MUGAs) (Figure 12: Education Infrastructure).
+The location of schools follows the principles of delivering 20-mMinute nNeighbourhoods by ensuring all schools are located immediately adjacent to generous greenspace, play facilities and Multi-Use Games Areas (MUGAs) (Figure 13: Education Infrastructure Figure 13: Education Infrastructure).

-Community facilities should be provided to support the development of 20-Minute Neighbourhoods.
+Community facilities should be provided to support the development of 20-Mminute nNeighbourhoods.
 Such facilities should include health and social care, lifelong learning, sports pitches/ courts, indoor leisure facilities, cultural venues and workspace.
-Some of these facilities can be located within or near to schools.
+Some of these facilities can be located within or near to schools as part of a Community Hub service approach.